 The privacy of the communications between you (your browser) and our servers is ensured using encryption.
 Encryption scrambles messages exchanged between your browser and our online banking server.
 Encryption happens as follows: When you go to the sign-on page for online banking, your browser establishes a secure session with our server.
 The secure session is established using a protocol called Secure Sockets Layer (SSL) Encryption.
 This protocol requires the exchange of what are called public and private keys.
 Keys are random numbers chosen for that session and are only known between your browser and our server.
 After the keys are exchanged, your browser will use the numbers to scramble (encrypt) the messages sent between your browser and our server.
 Both sides require the keys because they need to de-scramble (decrypt) the messages when they are received.
-The SSL protocol not only ensures privacy, but also ensures that no other web site can “impersonate” your Sharon Credit Union’s web site, nor alter any of the information sent.
+The SSL protocol not only ensures privacy, but also ensures that no other web site can “impersonate” your SCU Credit Union’s web site, nor alter any of the information sent.
 You can tell whether your browser is in secure mode by looking for the secured lock symbol at the top of your browser window.

 The numbers used as encryption keys are analogous to combination locks.
 The strength of encryption is based on the number of possible combinations that a lock can have.
 As the number of possible combinations grows, it becomes less likely that anyone would be able to guess the combination in order to decrypt the message.
-Sharon Credit Union uses an Extended Validation certificate that operates at an encryption level of 256-bit.
+SCU Credit Union uses an Extended Validation certificate that operates at an encryption level of 256-bit.
 Users will be unable to access online banking functions at lesser encryption levels.
 This may require some end users to upgrade their browser to the stronger encryption level in order to access online banking functions.